CallMeSahu/how-well-do-you-know-siddhartha/README.md

 # How well do you know Siddhartha: CLI App
-This is a CLI App made on replit.com using node.js.
+This is a CLI App made on replit.com using Javascript.
 You can play this game and judge how well you know Siddhartha.
 ## Features
 1. Asks user for their name to deliver a personalise experience.
 1. Multiple Choice Question.